 Steven R. Sarkisian, Jr., MD, is the founder and CEO of Oklahoma Eye Surgeons, PLLC.
 He specializes in premium cataract surgery and glaucoma surgery, with a special interest in helping his patients be glasses-free and performing minimally invasive glaucoma surgery (MIGS).
-He implants premium lenses such as the Symfony and Restor Activefocus, with or without toric correction for astigmatism, and was the first surgeon in the state to perform the iStent, iStent Inject, the Xen Gel Stent, and canaloplasty.
+He implants premium lenses with cataract surgery and was the first in Oklahoma to implant the PanOptix trifocal lens.
+This is the newest premium lens, and now for the first time, we can treat distance, intermediate, and near vision, as well as astigmatism, all at the same time.
+He was also the first surgeon in Oklahoma to perform the iStent, iStent Inject, the Xen Gel Stent, and canaloplasty.
 He was the first in the U.S. to use the OMNI device and the first in the world to use the TRAB360 and VISCO360 surgical systems, the predicate devices to the OMNI.

 Dr Sarkisian is the former director of the glaucoma service and fellowship at the Dean McGee Eye Institute and the former Clinical Professor of Ophthalmology at the University of Oklahoma in Oklahoma City.